robert-westenberger/knowledgebase/book-notes/calculus-with-analytic-geometry/the-computation-of-derivatives.md

 #### Product rule
 $$\frac{d}{dx}(uv)=u\frac{dv}{dx}+v\frac{du}{dx}$$
-The derivative of the product of two functions is the first times the derivative of
+The derivative of the product of two functions is the first times the derivative of the second plus the second times the derivative of the first.

 ## 3.3 Skip me